-The right to education has been recognised in a number of international and regional legal instruments: treaties (conventions, covenants, charters) and also in soft law such as recommendations, declarations and frameworks for action.
+The right to education has been recognised in a number of international and regional legal instruments: treaties (conventions, covenants, charters) and also in soft law, such as: general comments, recommendations, declarations, and frameworks for action.

 Treaties provide the strongest guarantee

-Treaties are binding and create legal obligations whereas soft law only creates moral obligations for States.
-However, to be legally bound by a treaty, a State has to ratify it - its signature is not sufficient.
-The difference between ratification/accession and becoming a signatory is akin to the difference between soft law and hard law, by ratifying a treaty a State is consenting to being legally bound by a treaty and by signing, a State is signalling its intention to ratify, thus only morally obligating a State to comply.
-In addition, most multilateral treaties will require a certain number of States to ratify it before it enters into force.
-Once this threshold is met, the treaty is legally binding on all State parties.
-It is also important to note that States may lodge reservations or declarations, which can change the nature of the obligations on the State.
+Treaties are binding and create legal obligations whereas soft law only creates moral obligations for states.
+However, to be legally bound by a treaty, a state has to ratify it - its signature is not sufficient.
+The difference between ratification/accession and becoming a signatory is akin to the difference between soft law and hard law, by ratifying a treaty a state is consenting to being legally bound by a treaty and by signing, a state is signalling its intention to ratify, thus politically and morally obligating a state to comply.
+In addition, most multilateral treaties will require a certain number of states to ratify it before it enters into force.
+Once this threshold is met, the treaty is legally binding on all States parties.
+It is also important to note that states may lodge reservations or declarations, which can change the nature of the obligations on the state.

 Since the adoption of the Universal Declaration of Human Rights, the right to education has been reaffirmed in numerous treaties at international and regional level